MicrosoftDocs/azure-stack-docs/azure-stack/hci/manage/manage-vm-ps.md

 The `New-VM` cmdlet is used to create a new VM.
 For detailed usage, see the [New-VM](https://docs.microsoft.com/powershell/module/hyper-v/new-vm?view=win10-ps) reference documentation.

-Here are the settings that you can specify when creating a new VM:
+Here are the settings that you can specify when creating a new VM with an existing virtual hard disk, where:

-   - **Existing virtual hard disk** - To create a virtual machine with an existing virtual hard disk, you can use the following command where,
    - **-Name** is the name that you provide for the virtual machine that you're creating.
    - **-MemoryStartupBytes** is the amount of memory   that is available to the virtual machine at start up.
    - **-BootDevice** is the device that the virtual machine boots to  when it starts like the network adapter (NetworkAdapter) or virtual hard disk (VHD).